emrgnt-cmplxty/fermi/docs/0.old/basics/create-account.md

 > **WARNING!** Make sure you have a recovery method enabled and working _**BEFORE**_ doing this!
 If you do not, you **WILL NOT** be able to recover your account!
 >
-> You'll notice that there is not a "sign out" option available with Axion Wallet.
+> You'll notice that there is not a "sign out" option available with Fermi Wallet.
 This is due to your [access key](/docs/concepts/account#access-keys) being stored in your browser's local storage.
 If it is imperative that you disable the ability of your browser to access your account, open your browser's dev tools and clear the key/value line of the account you wish to remove.

 ![local storage access key](/docs/assets/create-account/local-storage.png)